About Heswall United Reformed Church

 Heswall URC is situated in the centre of a lively town which has a population of approximately 13,400 but serves a much larger catchment area with a population of over 30,000.

-Despite currently being in vacancy, Heswall URC continues to be one of the largest churches in the Mersey Synod with families with young children.
-A future joint ministry is proposed between Heswall and St. Georges URC, Thornton Hough.
+Heswall URC continues to be one of the largest churches in the Mersey Synod with families with young children.
+We are part of a joint ministry with St. Georges URC, Thornton Hough.
 Heswall is a relatively modern church with excellent facilities whilst St Georges is an idyllic Norman style church set in a picturesque rural village setting which is extremely popular for weddings.

 Heswall is a thriving church blessed with committed members and a strong Eldership team.
 In setting its priorities there is a focus on nurturing faith and strengthening its witness by proclaiming the good news of the kingdom of God with Friends, families and strangers through story and action.
 There is also an emphasis on being active in the life of the local community by serving and caring for others.
 Our form and style of worship continues to attract and retain young families within our fellowship and encourage attendance of all ages.
 We are fortunate to have a Children’s and Families Worker who has developed a wide range of support initiatives.